fdch/puradata/README.md

 (***) There is a list of all found File-Directories inside pd/docs

-If you did things right, you get a bunch of files created and a 'successful' message
+If you did things right, you get a bunch of .po files created and a 'successful' message

 # 2 : Human Translate